-Transport incubators have been successfully used in infant care for many years.
+Infant incubators have been successfully used in infant care for many years.
 In appropriate applications, the benefits of the use of this device are numerous.
 Sufficient scientific and medical data exist to establish a standard to provide reasonable assurance of the safety and effectiveness of the device and to help control the risks associated with the use of the device.
 These risks include:

-- a) hypothermia or hyperthermia if the temperature level in the device is not adequately controlled or maintained; - b) electrical shock from improper design and/or construction or device malfunction;

-- c) failure to provide heat due to poor reliability of the internal incubator electrical power source; - d) failure to readily access and assess the infant in an emergency.
+- a) hypothermia or hyperthermia if the temperature level in the device is not adequately controlled or maintained; - b) electrical shock from improper design and/or construction or device malfunction; - c) failure to readily access and assess the infant in an emergency.

-The provisions of this standard reflect the committee's effort to address these potential risks and to provide mechanisms for minimizing or eliminating these risks.
+The provisions of this standard reflect the committee's effort to address these potential risks and to provide for means of minimizing or eliminating these risks.